PTF-17, PTF’s in general and Coastal River Division 21 Ops:

-Despite what several Keyboard Kommando’s have stated online, the PTF’s did not operate on the canals, rivers or other inland waters of Vietnam nor were they part of the “Brown Water Navy” that operated there.
+Despite what several Keyboard Kommando’s have declared online, the PTF’s did not patrol or operate on the canals or rivers of the Mekong Delta or other inland waters of Vietnam nor were they part of the “Brown Water Navy” that operated there.
 Read on….

 Prior to the January 1964 establishment of MACV’s Special Operations Group (later to be renamed the Studies and Observations Group), the CIA had set up preliminary counterinsurgency operations in the Tonkin Gulf and elsewhere.

-Using a few armed junks and “swift boats”* those were crewed by South Vietnamese Navy sailors and initially commanded by Norwegian captains hired by the CIA.
-AKA the “Vikings”.
-(Reference 95)
+That was done with a few armed junks and “swift boats”* that were crewed by Republic of Vietnam Navy sailors.
+At least some were initially commanded by Norwegian captains hired by the CIA.
+AKA the “Vikings” (Reference 95).
+Sources vary.